 Conferees adopted a global trade system.
 The “White Plan” laid the groundwork for centrally-managed trade within a framework of United Nations Governance.
 Under the governance of U.N. agencies, the economies of independent countries would become increasingly “integrated” and “inter-dependent.”**

 At the close of the U.N.
 Conference, the U.S. Treasury Secretary (Henry Morgenthau, Jr.) said the establishment of the United Nations banking system marked “the end of economic nationalism.”
 And he was right.

 National economies were integrated in phases, beginning with the 22,000-page “General Agreement on Tariffs & Trade” (effective Jan.
 1, 1948).
 The U.N.GATT Treaty legally reduced U.S. protective tariffs.
 Over the next 5 decades, 8 rounds of trade negotiations removed tariffs and other barriers to “inter-dependence.”***

 The U.S. policy of protection was dismantled incrementally.
 As protective tariffs were removed from industry, America’s powerful “manufacturing economy” was gradually transformed into a “consumption economy.”****

 UNITED NATIONS “FREE TRADE”

-SUPER-CHEAP LABOR: No unions; no employee healthcare or retirement benefits; no unions; lower taxes, prices, quality and safety standards; and fewer environmental regulations.
+Why did corporations leave?
+SUPER-CHEAP LABOR; no employee healthcare or retirement benefits; no unions; lower taxes, prices, quality and safety standards; and fewer environmental regulations.

 In the decade leading up to the 2008 crash, America’s high-tech manufacturing began to disappear, and the U.S. manufacturing exodus accelerated.
 About 60,000 manufacturing plants with 500 or more employees moved operations off-shore (to China, Mexico, and India).